• Disease Overview

 Affected populations

 Aceruloplasminemia is an extremely rare disorder that affects males and females in equal numbers.
 The exact incidence of aceruloplasminemia is unknown.
-It may be more prevalent in Japan, where it is estimated to affect 1 individual per 2,000,000 in the general population.
-Because many cases of aceruloplasminemia go undiagnosed or misdiagnosed, determining the disorder’s true frequency in the general population is difficult.
-Aceruloplasminemia was first described in the medical literature in 1992.
+It may be more common in Japan, where it is estimated to affect 1 individual per 2,000,000 in the general population.
+Because many cases of aceruloplasminemia go undiagnosed or misdiagnosed, determining the true frequency in the general population is difficult.
+Aceruloplasminemia was first described in medical literature in 1992.

 • < Previous section